-John G. Samaan, MBA, M Div., CFRE, has been involved with various aspects of not-for-profit organizations, executive leadership development, and fundraising for over 25 years.
+John G. Samaan, MBA, M Div., CFRE, has been involved with various aspects of not-for-profit organizations, executive leadership development, and fundraising for more than 35 years.
 He served in several executive leadership positions in social service organizations, international organizations, Christian outreach organizations, and Rescue Missions.
 John served in the heart of Skid Row, Los Angeles, for several years.
-For more than 20 years, he has served as President of the Boston Rescue Mission.
+For more than 25 years, he has served as President of the Boston Rescue Mission.

 He holds a Bachelor of Science in Engineering, a Master of Business Administration, a Master of Divinity degree, and is a Certified Fund Raising Executive (CFRE).

 He serves on the executive board of the Massachusetts Shelter and Housing Alliance, a statewide alliance of 80 organizations serving people who are homeless.
 He also serves on the Advisory Board of Vision New England.

 Certificate in Performance Measurements and Management for Social Agencies, Harvard Business School

 Bachelor of Science in Engineering, University of Alexandria

 John G. Samaan was born and raised in Alexandria, Egypt.
 He began serving among the poor as a teenager by visiting families in the slums of Alexandria.
 For years he has been involved in organizations that serve the poor, both in the United States and abroad.

 For his leadership, John has earned recognition from President Bill Clinton and Vice President Al Gore, recognition from Los Angeles Mayor Tom Bradley, Boston Mayors Tom Menino and Marty Walsh, Massachusetts Governor Charlie Baker, the Boston City Council, the Massachusetts State Senate, as well as the House of Representatives.
 John received the Boston Celtics Hero Award during their World Championship 2007-2008 season.